GerHobbelt/owemdjee/README.md

 ### graph analysis, graph databases

+- **arangodb** [📁](./arangodb) [🌐](https://github.com/GerHobbelt/arangodb) -- a scalable open-source multi-model database natively supporting graph, document and search.
+All supported data models & access patterns can be combined in queries allowing for maximal flexibility.
 - **graphit** [📁](./graphit) [🌐](https://github.com/GerHobbelt/graphit) -- a High-Performance Domain Specific Language for Graph Analytics.
 - **kahypar** [📁](./kahypar) [🌐](https://github.com/GerHobbelt/kahypar) -- KaHyPar (Karlsruhe Hypergraph Partitioning) is a multilevel hypergraph partitioning framework providing direct k-way and recursive bisection based partitioning algorithms that compute solutions of very high quality.
 - **libgrape-lite** [📁](./libgrape-lite) [🌐](https://github.com/GerHobbelt/libgrape-lite) -- a C++ library from Alibaba for parallel graph processing (GRAPE).
 It differs from prior systems in its ability to parallelize sequential graph algorithms as a whole by following the PIE programming model from GRAPE.
 Sequential algorithms can be easily "plugged into" `libgrape-lite` with only minor changes and get parallelized to handle large graphs efficiently. `libgrape-lite` is designed to be highly efficient and flexible, to cope with the scale, variety and complexity of real-life graph applications.